aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 #### "Catalog Builder" Function

-The *Catalog Builder* function is triggered from DynamoDB Table stream events that include the "New" image.
+The *Catalog Builder* function is triggered from S3 object update stream events.

-It produces no particular output, but creates or updates the relevant object in the S3 Bucket that contains package information:
+It produces no particular output, but creates or updates the `catalog.json` object in the S3 Bucket that contains the full package list:

 ```ts
 export interface Catalog {